sassoftware/sas_kernel/sas_kernel/Readme.md

 * How does Jupyter communicate with SAS?

-    Behind a Jupyter notebook is a python session, that python session submits code to SAS and recieves responses through socket i/o (leveraging stdin , stdout, and stderr) which has been supported in SAS for a long time
+    Behind a Jupyter notebook is a python session, that python session submits code to SAS and receives responses through socket i/o (leveraging stdin , stdout, and stderr) which has been supported in SAS for a long time

 * If stdin, stdout, and stderr have been supported for so long why do I need to have SAS 9.4 or newer?